 To comply with this requirement, the effect of a telecommand affecting the status of onboard units involved in the generation or routing of telemetry is available in the “high priority” telemetry.

-Register load commands shall be confirmed by unique telemetry parameters dedicated to each commanded register, echoing exactly the currently loaded value.
+The execution of register load commands shall be confirmed by unique telemetry parameters dedicated to each commanded register, echoing exactly the currently loaded value.

+Failure in the acceptance or the execution of commands issued by the ground shall always be notified to the ground.

+A telecommand, whose effect was already achieved before its execution, shall be positively acknowledged.

 Configuration management

 Modes

-For configuration management purposes, the space segment shall be able to support at least the following modes:
+For spacecraft management purposes, the spacecraft shall be able to support at least the following modes:

+Pre-Launch Modes for configuration of the spacecraft for launch and ground testing;

-“nominal” modes ensuring the generation of mission products;
+Operational Modes ensuring the generation of mission products;

-“standby” modes ensuring safe operation of all spacecraft subsystems and payloads;

-“survival” modes ensuring safety of all spacecraft subsystems and payloads.
+Safe Modes ensuring safety of all spacecraft subsystems and payloads.

 The operational modes of the space segment and its payload, subsystems and units shall be clearly identified in terms of both hardware and software configurations.

-The telemetry shall provide unambiguous identification of the modes and mode transitions.
+Periodic housekeeping telemetry shall provide unambiguous identification of the subsystem modes.

-The capability shall be provided to perform payload modeswitching at a highlevel, e.g. by sending a single modeswitching telecommand from the ground which initiates all the corresponding lowlevel commands to bring the payload into the desired mode.
+It shall be possible to command any subsystem, unit or instrument into each of their pre-defined modes by means of a single telecommand function which initiates all the corresponding low-level actions necessary to establish the commanded mode.

+For example, the on-board software could perform the following actions: configuration of the necessary hardware (e.g. sensors, actuators), activation of a default periodic telemetry configuration, and automatic processes required to achieve the objective of the mode.

 The capability shall be provided to perform all routine maintenance activities for spacecraft units by using nominal modes and mode transitions without impact on the performance of the modes and mode transitions.